SC-Swiderski-LLC/TicketMaker/README.md

 - **Dropdown Options**: Predefined dropdowns for Priority and Status fields.
 - **Validation**: Ensures all required fields are filled before submission.
 - **Secure API Integration**: Communicates with the Freshdesk API for ticket creation.
+- **Interactive and Silent Install Support**: Install the application interactively with user prompts or silently for automated deployments.

 ### How It Works